fsaia/site/_pages/03_teaching.md

 permalink: /teaching/
 ---

-In Spring 2022 I am the [Writing Intensive Program (WIP)](https://write.uga.edu/programs/wip/) TA for Math 5001: Arithmetic and Problem Solving for Elementary School Teachers.
+In Fall 2022 I am teaching Math 2250: Calculus I. Our class will utilize a flipped classroom structure emphasizing active, collaborative problem solving and learning.

-Office hours for Spring 2022 are
+Office hours for Fall 2022 are

-* by appointment
+* TBA!

-I have undergone the UGA LGBT center's [safe space training](https://lgbtcenter.uga.edu/content_page/safe-space) and consider my office a safe space for all.
+I have undergone the UGA LGBT center's [Safe Space Training](https://lgbtcenter.uga.edu/content_page/safe-space) and consider my office a safe space for all.
 I hope that you do, too!
 I have also completed the university's [Certificate in Diversity and Inclusion](http://diversity.uga.edu/index.php/programs/article/cdi).

 ## Past Teaching:

+Summer 2022

+* Math 1113: Precalculus, CRN 68401

+Spring 2021

+* [Writing Intensive Program (WIP)](https://write.uga.edu/programs/wip/) TA for Math 5001: Arithmetic and Problem Solving for Elementary School Teachers.

+Spring 2022

+* [Writing Intensive Program (WIP)](https://write.uga.edu/programs/wip/) TA for Math 5001: Arithmetic and Problem Solving for Elementary School Teachers.

 Fall 2021